raramer/Compensable/README.md

          compensateAtTag: null);
      ```

-   * `AddCompensationAsync` - defines a step that only provides compensation.
+   * **AddCompensationAsync** - defines a step that only provides compensation.

      ```csharp
-     await compensator.AddCompensationAsync(,
+     await compensator.AddCompensationAsync(
          compensation: async () => await compensateStepAsync(),
          compensateAtTag: null);
      ```

-   * `CommitAsync` - clears all defined compensations from the stack without calling them.
+   * **CommitAsync** - clears all defined compensations from the stack without calling them.

      ```csharp
      await compensator.CommitAsync();
      ```

-   * `CompensateAsync` - invokes compensation directly.
+   * **CompensateAsync** - invokes compensation directly.

-     If an exception occurs when calling a compensation, then a `CompensationException` is thrown that only contains a `WhileCompensating` value and whose inner exception is also the WhileCompensating exception.
+     If an exception occurs when calling a compensation, then a `CompensationException` is thrown that only contains a **WhileCompensating** value and whose inner exception is also the WhileCompensating exception.

      ```csharp
      await compensator.CompensateAsync();
      ```

-   * `CreateTagAsync` - defines a "tagged" position in the stack.
-See "**Tags**" below.
+   * **CreateTagAsync** - defines a "tagged" position in the stack.
+See **Tags** for more details.

      ```csharp
      var tag = await compensator.CreateTagAsync();